-- [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - [2] The MEC or ambient background concentration is "Unavailable" when there are no monitoring data for the constituent. - [3] RPA Results = Yes, if MEC \geq WQC, B > WQC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - $= Unknown \ (U) \ if \ no \ criteria \ have \ been \ promulgated \ or \ data \ are \ insufficient.$ - [4] The maximum effluent and ambient background concentrations are the total chromium concentration.
+- [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - [2] The MEC or ambient background concentration is "Unavailable" when there are no monitoring data for the constituent. - [3] RPA Results = Yes, if MEC \ge WQC, B > WQC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - = Unknown (U) if no criteria have been promulgated or data are insufficient. - [4] The maximum effluent and ambient background concentrations are the total chromium concentration.
 The chromium (III) and chromium (IV) concentrations are less than these values but unknown. - [5] Reasonable potential is based in part on Basin Plan sections 7.2.1.2 and 4.7.2.2. - [6] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
 TMDLs have been developed for mercury and PCBs in San Francisco Bay.
-Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - [7] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use. - c.
+Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - [7] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use.

+- c.
 Acute Toxicity.
 Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective. - d.
 Chronic Toxicity.
 The Technical Support Document for Water Quality-based Toxics Control allows for dilution credits to be considered when conducting a reasonable potential analysis.
-This Order establishes a chronic toxicity dilution credit of 10:1 (D = 9) consistent with Basin Plan section 4.5.5.3.2, which allows chronic toxicity dilution credits "comparable to those allowed for numeric chemical-specific objectives."
-Fact

-Sheet section IV.C.4.a.i establishes a comparable dilution credit of 10:1 for several non-bioaccumulative pollutants.

-The Discharger conducted quarterly chronic toxicity tests during the previous order term.
-The maximum single-sample chronic toxicity result was below 8.0 TU_c.
-Applying the dilution credit of 10:1 to 8.0 TU_c (the most conservative assumption), the resulting toxicity is less than 1.0 TU_c, which is also less than the translated chronic toxicity objective (1.0 TU_c).
-Therefore, there is no reasonable potential for chronic toxicity in the receiving water, and no WQBEL is required.
+This Order establishes a chronic toxicity dilution credit of 63:1 (D = 62) based on initial dilution.
+This is conservative because the translated criterion for chronic toxicity is expressed as a four-day average, and the dilution was calculated using a maximum four-day average flow, as explained in Fact Sheet section IV.C.4.b below.
+The Discharger conducted chronic toxicity tests twice per year during the previous order term.
+The maximum single-sample chronic toxicity result was 13.5 TUc.
+Applying the dilution credit of 63:1 to 13.5 TUc, the resulting toxicity is less than 1.0 TUc, which is also less than the translated chronic toxicity objective (1.0 TUc).
+Therefore, there is no reasonable potential for chronic toxicity in the receiving water, and no WQBEL is required. - e.

-- e.
 Fecal Coliform Bacteria.
 Basin Plan Table 4-2A requires total coliform effluent limitations for waters that support the shellfish harvesting beneficial use.
 Footnote c allows substitution with fecal coliform limits provided that doing so will not result in unacceptable adverse impacts on beneficial uses (i.e., shellfish harvesting). - f.
 Sediment Quality.
 Pollutants in some receiving water sediments may be present in quantities that alone or in combination are toxic to benthic communities.
 Efforts are underway to identify stressors causing such conditions.
 However, to date there is no evidence directly linking compromised sediment conditions to the discharges subject to this Order; therefore, the Regional Water Board cannot draw a conclusion about reasonable potential for these discharges to cause or contribute to exceedances of the sediment quality objectives.
 Nevertheless, the Discharger continues to participate in the RMP, which monitors San Francisco Bay sediment and seeks to identify stressors responsible for degraded sediment quality.
 Thus far, the monitoring has provided only limited information about potential stressors and sediment transport.
 The Regional Water Board is exploring options for obtaining additional information that may inform future analyses.